Dion Atkinson (AUS) drawing lines on a perfect Sunset wall

 - World Surf League (WSL) Men’s Qualifying Series (QS) 10,000 rated competition.

 - Second event of Vans Triple Crown of Surfing.

-- 2017 Vans World Cup event winner: Conner Coffin (Santa Barbara, CA).
+- 2018 Vans World Cup event winner: Ezekiel Lau, Hawaii

 - Final QS event of year, final determination for Men’s 2019 Championship Tour roster and VTCS Rookie Award.